 With any luck you will find that the water drains and the blockage is either sucked out or dissipated.
 If the toilet drains but the blockage doesn’t go away, fill the toilet with more water, back to its standard level, and then start plunging again.
 Stubborn clogs, especially those composed of hair and/or moist toilet wipes, can require several rounds of plunging.

 Once you’ve used your plunger, it’s important to give it a good clean.
-The easiest way is to wash it off in the toilet while flushing the toilet a few times.
+The easiest way to do this is to pour some bleach and washing up liquid over the plunger and then wash it off in the toilet whilst flushing the toilet a few times.

 This also serves to keep any blockage moving away from your property into the mains drainage which has a bigger bore.
 To disinfect a plunger that’s been in contact with nasty stuff, pour household bleach and washing liquid into the toilet bowl, put the plunger head in the mixture and swirl around for a few minutes, then rinse as above using the toilet flush.